Continuous Manufacturing/Production

 Biotechnology

-Biotechnology uses living organisms and molecular biology to produce various products, including genomics, food production, medicine, and biofuels.
-In 2019, Sanofi opened the world’s first digital facilities using intensified, continuous biologics production to produce therapeutic products.
+Biotechnology uses living organisms and molecular technology to produce various products including genomics, food production, medicine, and biofuels.
+In 2019, Sanofi opened the world’s first digital facilities using continuous biologics production to manufacture new products in accordance with strict regulatory requirements.

 The Essential Guide to CMMS